deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 * Additional steps for changing from Docker to Containerd

   For each master node in turn, it will be necessary:
-  1. If the master node-group `approvalMode` is set to `Manual`, confirm the disruption:
+  1. If the master NodeGroup `approvalMode` is set to `Manual`, confirm the disruption:

      ```shell
      kubectl annotate node <master node name> update.node.deckhouse.io/disruption-approved=
      ```

   2. Wait for the updated master node to switch to `Ready` state.

 * Additional steps for changing from Containerd to Docker

   Before changing the `defaultCRI`, it is necessary to config the docker on each master node:

   ```shell
   mkdir -p ~/docker && kubectl -n d8-system get secret deckhouse-registry -o json |
   jq -r '.data.".dockerconfigjson"' | base64 -d > ~/.docker/config.json
   ```

   For each master node in turn, it will be necessary:
-  1. If the master node-group `approvalMode` is set to `Manual`, confirm the disruption:
+  1. If the master NodeGroup `approvalMode` is set to `Manual`, confirm the disruption:

      ```shell
      kubectl annotate node <master node name> update.node.deckhouse.io/disruption-approved=
      ```

   2. After updating the CRI and reboot, run the command:

      ```shell
      for image in $(grep "image:" /etc/kubernetes/manifests/* | awk '{print $3}'); do
        docker pull $image
      done
      ```

   3. Wait for the updated master node to switch to `Ready` state.
   4. Remove docker config from the updated master node:

      ```shell
      rm -f ~/.docker/config.json
      ```